eslunar/main/readme.md

 With PlayScript you can make web scraping apps, search engines, clones, anything your heart desires... and still host it all for free on Github or Vercel!

-Ever since nodeJS, no one seems to care about front-end JS anymore, but years have past, hardware became cheaper and more powerful device are online visiting your site, **lets take advantage!**
+Ever since NodeJS, no one seems to care about front-end JS anymore, but years have past, hardware became cheaper and more powerful device are online visiting your site, **lets take advantage!**

 happy coding!